blxitze/thesis./mini-course-builder/EXAMPLES.md

 # 🧪 Test Examples for CourseForge

-Here are some example course topics to test with the improved CourseForge application:

 ## Example 1: Technical Course
 **Topic:** "Full-Stack Web Development with React and Node.js" **Audience:** Intermediate